mastrocola-dev/infra/README.md

 Infrastructure-as-code foundation for my personal engineering portfolio, designed the way I would bootstrap a real company: identity first, least privilege everywhere, no long-lived credentials, and cost guardrails from day one.

+**Status: deployed and operational.** Every resource in this subscription is now managed by code — changes land via pull request (plan) and merge to `main` (apply), with zero stored credentials.

-Everything here runs on an Azure free-tier-friendly footprint, but every decision was made as if this subscription would one day host production fintech workloads — because it might.
+Everything runs on an Azure free-tier-friendly footprint, but every decision was made as if this subscription would one day host production fintech workloads — because it might.

 ## Architecture at a glance

 ```
 GitHub Actions ──OIDC (no secrets)──> Microsoft Entra ID ──RBAC──> Azure
      │                                                              │
-     │  terraform plan/apply                                        │
+     │  PR: terraform plan / main: terraform apply                  │
      └───────────> azurerm backend <── rg-tfstate (state, versioned)
                         │
                         └────────────> rg-portfolio-dev (workloads)